The Secret to Working with Music

 The main goal is attempting to improve your mood as effectively as possible.
 Trying to find a balance between music that engages and music that distracts.
 If the music is too engaging, you’ll be pulled away from work.
 On the other hand, music that is too boring won’t do you much good.

-1. Work with what you like.
+- Work with what you like.
 Working with songs you like means a release of dopamine to

-the brain which puts you in a better mood workmusic1and simulates brain activity.
+the brain which puts you in a better mood and simulates brain activity.
 Conversely, studies where workers listened to music they didn’t like not only didn’t improve their mood.
 It had a negative impact on their mood and their productivity.
-Bottom line, if you’re in a shared office with a common playlist going; make sure everyone can agree on the tunes.
+Bottom line, if you’re in a shared office with a common playlist going; make sure everyone can agree on the tunes. - Work with what you know.
+Music you’ve heard before means it can boost your mood without distracting you from your work.
+We all have our playlists and stations that amp us up and get our blood moving.
+It doesn’t mean don’t listen to any new songs or artists, but if you like blues music keep it in blues music.

-3. Keep the volume at a happy medium.
+- Keep the volume at a happy medium.
 When the sound approaches the 85dB threshold it begins to take a toll on concentration and ability to think creatively and solve problems.
 When music is between the 50dB to 70 dB area it causes an increase in cognitive reasoning and improves creativity and problem solving.

-4. Try and keep away from lyrics.
+- Try and keep away from lyrics.
 It’s not a hard and fast rule, more a caution.
 Lyrics are very engaging and force the listener to focus more on the song.
 However, if you know all the lyrics and are familiar with the song it’s easier to tone out just listen.
 One suggestion is bands like the Vitamin String Quartet, where they cover popular songs that you enjoy without the distraction of lyrics.

-5. There is a common theory that baroque music is one of the best for stimulating the listener, and is often referred to as the Mozart Effect.
+- There is a common theory that baroque music is one of the best for stimulating the listener, and is often referred to as the Mozart Effect.
 The idea being that the intricate orchestral works boost cognitive and spacial-temporal reasoning in the brain.
 One study had 8 doctors listen to baroque music all day and while 7 said it improved their mood, the eighth actually reported a significant drop in his mood and concentration.
 Again the idea of how much you personally enjoy a style of music will change your outcome.

 INCREASE BASIC PRODUCTIVITY